 Both the Delegate Code of Conduct and the Medical Waiver can be found here.

 The North American Invitational Model United Nations (NAIMUN) Executives in consultation with the Georgetown International Relations Association, Inc. determine the confidentiality of the submitted data.
-The conference Executives are the Executive Director and the Secretary-General, and they are assigned responsibility to serve as a steward of delegate and moderator data.
-They are responsible for developing procedures for collecting, maintaining, and using delegate and moderator data, based on NAIMUN policy and applicable state and federal laws.
+The conference Executives are the Executive Director and the Secretary-General, and they are assigned responsibility to serve as a steward of delegate and advisor data.
+They are responsible for developing procedures for collecting, maintaining, and using delegate and advisor data, based on NAIMUN policy and applicable state and federal laws.

 The classification Confidential Information covers sensitive information about individuals, including information identified in the Medical Authorization and General Release Form.
 Information receiving this classification requires a high level of protection against unauthorized disclosure, modification, destruction, and use.

 Only those with legitimate, official need have the access to these classified electronic records, who are the Executive Director, the Secretary-General, and the Director of Registration.
-Delegates and moderators determine who are authorized to have access to their information.
+Delegates and advisors determine who is authorized to have access to their information.
 They should make sure that those with access have a need to know the information and know the security requirements for that information.
 For Confidential Information, they should also make sure that those given access have a need to know and have pledged to keep the information confidential.

 After the conclusion of the conference each year, it is the responsibility of the Executive Director to ensure that the information is permanently and confidentially destroyed within 1 month.